 Office: Recreation Center 232

-She resides in Northfield with husband, Dave, the head men's cross country and track and field coach at Carleton, and their daughter, Karissa.
+Ricks resides in Northfield with her husband Dave (also the Carleton men's cross country & men's track and field head coach) and their daughter, Karissa.

-Laura Roach returned to the Knights in August 2012 and serves as assistant coach with both the women’s cross country and track and field programs.
+Laura (Roach) Albares will serve as the Knights' interim head coach during both the 2017 indoor and outdoor seasons.
+She returned to her alma mater in August 2012 as the Knights' top assistant coach for both the women’s cross country and track & field programs.
 She previously spent two years as an assistant coach at Hamline University.

 Assistant Coach Bill Huyck